 Can Domestic Workers in KSA Transfer Iqama Without a Kafeel’s Permission?

 KSA prides itself in smart and unconventional labor safety laws.
 If you are a domestic worker, you deserve the right to transfer an iqama without your kafeel’s permission.

 Here are ten of the most common reasons a domestic help may leave particular employment.
 That too, without violating the law and transferring the iqama:

-- If the employee fears for his life or the work is a threat to his safety
+- If the employee fears his life or the work, it threatens his safety.

 To Wrap Up

 The employer-employee relationship is a very delicate business and should be handled as such.
-Both parties need to keep up their part of the deal for the dynamic to work smoothly.
+Both parties must keep up their part of the deal for the dynamic to work smoothly.

-The process to transfer an iqama without the knowledge or consent of the kafeel is not the most ideal.
+The process of transferring an iqama without the knowledge or consent of the kafeel is not ideal.
 But under such circumstances, there is no other choice.